xrubio/puigCiutatConnectivity/README.md

-# source code for submitted paper:
+# A spatial connectivity approach for understanding landscapes of conflict: Julius Caesar and the assault to Puig Ciutat (NE Iberian Peninsula)
-A spatial connectivity approach for understanding landscapes of conflict: Julius Caesar and the assault to Puig Ciutat (NE Iberian Peninsula)
+source code for submitted paper

 # requirements
 This analysis uses a diversity of open source packages including: